| "The

 many of these angry Workingmen continued to take matters into their own

+hands.
 Chinese workers

 and shopkeepers in cities and rural areas throughout California endured